maths/moodle-qbank_gitsync/doc/usinggit.md

 (See [Quizzes](#quizzes).)

+# Moodle 5 update

+For Moodle 5+, there are no longer course, course category or system context question banks.
+Questions are contained in module level question banks.
+This makes things simpler.
+Where command line parameters for `contextlevel` and `instanceid` are required you will always need to use `module` and the value of `cmid` from the URL of the question bank.

+e.g. `php createrepo.php -l module -n 2 -d "master"`

 ## Maintaining a one-to-one link between a Moodle instance and a Git repo

 ### Creating a Git repo from questions in Moodle